eoneill27/pe-projects/daily-journal.md

 ### Today's lesson - 185:147 - Exercises for Programmers with JavaScript (Work Day)

+Derek's shopping cart solution -
+- create var for ordered list (outlet)
+- create var for button (button)
+- create "renderItem" function return html (in backticks)
+- add event to button
+	function includes adding adjacent HTML to the OL outlet.insertAdjacentHTML('beforeend', renderItem());

+'createElement' creates a "node" - an official piece of the DOM - that is slightly different than a string template .append works with these nodes, but not with adding strings insertAdjacentHTML is a way to do that with string templates

 ### To dos

 - [x] continue with shopping form